likeajumprope/RSE_Juelich/day2/Readme.md

 - Handle missing values (e.g., drop rows with NaN)
 - Save the cleaned dataset to `data/clean/cleaned_data.csv`

-✨ Tip: Write clear function names and use docstrings to describe what your functions do.
+>✨ Write clear function names and use docstrings to describe what your functions do.

+Run the function both in the code cell and as import into the jupyter notebook.

 If needed, install libraries using:

 `!pip install pandas`

-> ✨ Tip: Write clear function names and use code comments to describe what your functions do.

-## 📊 Step 6.2: Visualize study  habits
+### 📊 Step 6.2: Visualize study  habits

-- Create a function that visualizes study habits.
-Do it again, first in the cell of the Jupyter notebook.
-Then create a file src/plot_mydata.py for it.
+#### 6.2.1 Write a function that visualizes study habits in of the cells of the Jupyter notebook. (see notebook)
+#### 6.1.2 Write a function `plot_data.py` in `src`. (see notebook/Colab)

 In both cases: